BATTENHALL OF NEWS

 The Environment Agency, the Canal and River Trust, and many others have spent £19.7 million building fish passes including the one at Diglis Weir.
 But there is a sewage outflow, which spilled for 1,633 hours in the last 12 months, just 50 metres from the Diglis fish pass.
 Migrating fish that can move just before and after floods may swim through this slick.
 The clean-up will take years and local anglers say that the years of sewage dumping threaten the very survival of fish in the River Severn.

-“This staggering rise of 92 per cent is quite appalling,” said Graham Taylor, who along with Ian Benfield at Battenhall Labour, is a keen fisherman.
+“This staggering rise of 92 per cent is quite appalling,” said Graham Taylor, who along with Ian Benfield at Battenhall of News, is a keen fisherman.
 “Severn Trent has tried to blame the wrong kind of weather and residents for using wet wipes but the real culprit is lack of investment in drains and pumping stations.
 Water companies were handed water in a privatisation in 1989 that let them off £5 billion of debt (£12.666 billion at today’s prices).
-Only now when the sewage is on the streets have we started to hear about how the companies claim they will fix this disaster some time in the future.”
+Only now when the sewage is on the streets have we started to hear about how the companies claim they will fix this disaster some time in the future.
+But it will be at a cost to everyone.
+Severn Trent this month applied to up bills by 50% in the coming 4 years.

 “Anglers, rowers, Dragon Boaters, canoers, wild swimmers and householders like those in Diglis know the damage that has already been done.
 The Environment Agency which has been cut to shreds by this government has to be given the power to act against polluters along with Ofwat.
 The city council wants to defend the water and rivers that are critical to our tourism and well-being.
-And perhaps the UK’s new Office of Environmental Protection set up in 2021 in the wake of Brexit should weigh in and act.
-After all, it is based in Worcester – at County Hall,” he added.
+And now the UK’s new Office of Environmental Protection set up in 2021 in the wake of Brexit has weighed in and shamed the water companies.
+And it is based in Worcester – at County Hall,” he added.

 Stop press: Worcestershire County Cricket Club says it may be forced to leave the iconic New Road site after many years of filthy floods at the ground.